Shallow Encounters' Impact on Asteroid Deflection Prediction and Implications on Trajectory Design: Calculating the trajectory of impacting asteroids

 With this brief introduction to the calculation of the impact probability, it is evident that obtaining a realistically impacting trajectory from the data provided by CNEOS~\footnote{\url{cneos.jpl.nasa.gov/sentry/}} is extremely complex and would require deviations from the scope of this work.
 Here is why: very few asteroids would fit the heuristic rule for using a simple linear model.
 As of the consultation performed on the CNEOS website on December 28, 2021, only four asteroids have a probability of impact equal to or higher than 0.1$\%$.
 As a result, the use of nonlinear models would be necessary, which, in turn, would involve many simulations.

 For example, applying a Monte Carlo approach to an asteroid with an impact probability $\mathcal{P}_{im}$ would require around $4/\mathcal{P}_{im}$ samples \cite{farnocchia2015orbits}.
 This implies numerous simulations, on the order of tens of thousands, millions, or even tens of millions.
 Furthermore, one would have to apply an n-body model with ephemerides and other perturbations (relativity, solar radiation pressure, etc.).
 Combining both factors turns the process into a Herculean effort in terms of implementation and computational processing time, deviating this work towards astrometry and compromising its objectives and scope.
-Moreover, in some cases, it is desirable to obtain a collision condition for an asteroid that is not predicted to impact, requiring another way of obtaining a virtual asteroid from the real asteroid.
+Moreover, in some cases, it is desirable to obtain a collision condition for an asteroid that is not predicted to impact, requiring a way of obtaining a virtual asteroid from the real asteroid.

 Therefore, to obtain reasonably realistic trajectories for a group of selected asteroids, we will use the simplified n-body model presented in Section \ref{sec:CRNBP}, the CRNBP, with the corresponding ephemeris matching described in Section \ref{sec:CRNBP_efemeride}.
 The collision will be calculated using optimization methods.
-It is considered that this approach satisfies the objectives of the studies to be presented in the following sections, while still maintaining some coherence with the selected real asteroid and keeping the implementation simple within a practical processing time.
+This approach is considered to satisfy the objectives of the studies to be presented in the following sections while maintaining some coherence with the selected real asteroid and keeping the implementation simple within a practical processing time.